Google Ads vs. Facebook Ads: Where to Start?

 You may find that all of your ad campaigns do better on one platform or the other, or you may find that certain ones perform better on Google while others do better on Facebook.
 By testing both platforms from the beginning, you’ll be able to discover the nuances of your audience and get the best of both worlds.

 Of course, no ad campaign is ever static.
 To continue maximizing your ROI, you’ll want to continue refining and iterating your campaigns on both platforms.
 Remain flexible as the marketing winds shift and adapt as trends and audiences change.
+If you are promoting a mobile app, for instance, you might wish to explore other paid channels, too.
 You also may reach a point when competition drives down the profitability of paid ads in a race to zero, and you’ll need to think about other strategies — like branding and content marketing — to continue reaching your audience.

 Paid ads can get you a long way, though, and Google and Facebook Ads are the two best places to start.
 Want some help in setting up your own paid advertising strategy?
 Reach out to our experts and fast-track your way to PPC success.